09 Early years practice policy

 - Appropriate adjustments to practice must be agreed within the setting.
 If relevant, a risk assessment should be carried out.

-- If the adjustments are successful and the unwanted behaviour does not reoccur or cause concern then normal monitoring can
+- If the adjustments are successful and the unwanted behaviour does not reoccur, or cause concern then normal monitoring can

 resume.